Kalutu/portfolio/README.md

 Contributions to the project are welcome.
 Feel free to submit a pull request with any improvements or fixes.

 ## Credits
-Readme created by Kalutu Daniel.
+Created by Kalutu Daniel using create-react-app.